beaver-lodge/beaver/README.md

 ## Why is it called Beaver?

-If it has to be an abbreviation.
-It could be **BEA**M **Ve**rsatile **R**epresentation.
 Beaver is an umbrella species increase biodiversity.
 We hope this project could enable other compilers and applications in the way a beaver pond becomes the habitat of many other creatures.
 Many Elixir projects also use animal names as their package names and it is often about raising awareness of endangered species.
 To read more about why beavers are important to our planet, check out [this National Geographic article](https://www.nationalgeographic.com/animals/article/beavers-climate-change-conservation-news).

 ## Quick introduction